cognitive-catalyst/WA-Testing-Tool/README.md

 2. Install dependencies `pip3 install --upgrade -r requirements.txt`
 3. Set up parameters properly in configuration file (ex: `config.ini`).
 Use `config.ini.sample` to bootstrap your configuration.
 4. Run the process. `python3 run.py -c config.ini` or `python3 run.py -c <path to your config file>`
-  a.
-If you get a Python module loading error, confirm that you are using matching pip and python version, ie `pip3` and `python3` or `pip` and `python`.

 ## Quick Update
 If you have already installed this utility use these steps to get the latest code.